FloSchuberth/cSEM/README.md

 testOMF(a) # takes roughly 30 seconds
 ```

-Inference can be done by setting first setting `.resample_method` to
+Inference can be done by first setting `.resample_method` to
 `"jackkinfe"` or `"bootstrap"` and subsequently using `summarize()` or
 `infer()`.